What does robotic process automation mean for HR operations?

 Does RPA eliminate HR jobs?

-Without RPA, for example, a recruiter would have spent most, if not all, of the day sifting through resumes to find the best match, sending emails to candidates, and tracking and reporting to hiring managers the status and rationale for a hiring selection.
+Without RPA, for example, a recruiter would have spent most, if not all, of the day sifting through resumes to find the best match, sending emails to candidates, and tracking and reporting to hiring managers the status and rationale for a hire.
 With automation, the recruiter would instead articulate the hiring procedures to an RPA bot and work with business teams to ensure their hiring needs are programmatically defined.
 The recruiter could then verify and validate the results.
-By avoiding the paperwork, the recruiter would have more time to spend building a more diverse candidate pool and personally follow up with the best candidates.
+By avoiding the paperwork, the recruiter would have more time to spend building a more diverse candidate pool and follow up personally with the best candidates.

 "Though RPA is often viewed as a way to save time and money by replacing employees, most RPA initiatives will have no substantial impact on headcount," said Gartner's Harris.
 However, RPA implementation will require organizations to redesign roles and workflows.
 Harris believes the adoption of RPA will increase demands for new skills to support higher-value tasks.